Monodora carolinae

-Monodora carolinae is a species of plant in the family Annonaceae.
-It is native to Mozambique and Tanzania.
+Monodora carolinae is a species of flowering plant in the family Annonaceae.
+It is a tree native to northeastern Mozambique and eastern Tanzania.
 Thomas Couvreur, the botanist who first formally described the species, named it after his wife Carolina.

 Description

-It is a tree reaching 6 meters in height.
+It is a tree reaching 6 m in height.
 Its branches have lenticels.
 Its leathery leaves are 8-10 by 4-6 centimeters and come to a point at their tips.
 The leaves are smooth on their upper and lower surfaces when mature.
 Its petioles are 4 millimeters long.
 Its pendulous flowers are solitary and axillary.
 Each flower is on a smooth pedicel 13-35 millimeters long.
 Its flowers have 3 rust-colored, triangular sepals that are 6-12 by 4-8 millimeters long with hairy margins.
 Its 6 petals are arranged in two rows of 3.
 The smooth outer petals are cream-colored with red spots and curve backwards.
 The outer petals are 15-25 by 6-12 millimeters, have wavy margins, and come to a point at their tip.
 The inner petals have a 3-5 by 2-4 millimeter claw at their base and a 6-15 by 6-14 millimeter blade that is cream-colored with red and yellow highlights.
 The blades of the inner petals have densely hairy margins.
 Its stamens are 0.8 millimeters long.